omnivector-solutions/osd-documentation/contributing.rst

 and a common code shared among them, called ``slurm-ops-mananger``, is hosted at `omnivector-solutions/slurm-ops-manager <https://github.com/omnivector-solutions/slurm-ops-manager>`_.

-By contributing with code development, you agree the license used.
+The slurm-charms source code is developed under the ``MIT`` license.
+By contributing to the slurm-charms project or affiliated code you are implicitly agreeing to your code contributions being governed by this license too.

 Git usage
 ---------

-- all commits should be atomic.
+- all commits should be atomic
 - linear history

   - always rebase with master